April 2, 1881– July 17, 1945

 Driscoll was born in 1881, the only daughter of Corpus Christi millionaire Robert Driscoll.
 Educated in Europe, Clara understood the importance of preserving historical sites.
 She wrote: "By the care of our eloquent but voiceless monuments, we are preparing a noble inspiration for our future."

-The Austin Museum of Art welcomes visitors at Laguna Gloria and offers information about Clara Driscoll on its website.
+The Contemporary Austin, formerly the Austin Museum of Art, welcomes visitors at its Laguna Gloria campus.

 The Daughters of the Republic of Texas Library at the Alamo features historic photographs of Clara Driscoll and the Alamo restoration.